top of page

 Inheritance: AD

-Appearance: greasy plaque (SD-like); alternating red + white nail beds with V-shaped nicking
+Appearance: scaly crusted papules and greasy plaque; alternating red + white nail beds with V-shaped nicking

 At risk: adolescents